Ask Re’uben

 celebrated after counting seven times seven.
 TRINITY AND

-COMMON SENSE In Romans 1:20
+COMMON SENSE In Romans 1:20 Paul

-demonstrating this Godhead (theiotes).
-The universe
+this Godhead (theiotes).
+The universe ... is an

-... is an absolute triunity of space, time, and matter.
-Each of these in turn
+absolute triunity of space, time, and matter.
+Each of these in turn is an

-or height: time is future, present, and past; matter is energy, motion, and
+height: time is future, present, and past; matter is energy, motion, and

 phenomena.
 Here we have not merely an illustration of three in one --- as in